emcfarlane/larking/README.md

 See the reference docs for [google.api.HttpRule](https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#google.api.HttpRule) type for all features.

 ### Extensions
 It aims to be a superset of the gRPC transcoding spec with better support for streaming.
+The implementation also aims to be simple and fast.
+API's should be easy to use and have low overhead.
+See the `benchmarks/` for details and comparisons.

 #### Arbitrary Content